AndreaRibuoli/RIBY/README.md

 refers to a source file member that resides inside the repository (IBMIMBI) as `QCLSRC/CONT_MAIN.CLLE`.

 If the source file name field (the first 10 chars) contains the special value **\*PREREQ** the handling is different.
-If that is the case the fields that follow direct the installer to submit a pre\-requited new installation.
+If that is the case the fields that follow direct the installer to submit a pre\-required new installation.

 ```